-Keep it Healthy: When making pasta, try adding vegetables to the boiling water during the last few minutes of cooking time.
+Keep it Healthy: When preparing pasta of any kind, try adding some vegetables to the boiling water during the last few minutes of cooking time.
 It’s a quick way to bulk up the dish and add a serving of veggies to your meal!

-Tip: Make it Kid-Friendly: Kids can measure and stir together the ingredients for the peanut butter sauce.
-They can also stir it into the noodles and sprinkle the sesame seeds over the noodles.
+Tip: Make It Kid-Friendly by letting the kids measure and stir together the ingredients for the peanut butter sauce.
+They can also stir the sauce into the noodles and sprinkle the sesame seeds over the noodles.

-Tip: Lightly spray the 1/2-cup measuring cup before adding the peanut butter.
-The cooking spray will help the peanut butter slide easily out of the cup.
+Tip: Lightly spray the measuring cup with cooking spray before adding the peanut butter.
+The peanut butter will slide easily out of the cup.